bangarangler/theremake/remake-client/src/projects/lambda-group-organizer.md

 <h2>Whats the problem?</h2>

 _Lambda School_ put out a 2.5 day **hackathon challenge** for teams of up to 5 people.
-I worked on this with two other engineers, <a href="https://jon-bernal.netlify.app" rel="external" target="_blank">Jonathan Bernal</a> and <a href="#">Shawn Antonucci</a>.
+I worked on this with two other engineers, <a href="https://jon-bernal.netlify.app" rel="external" target="_blank">Jonathan Bernal</a> and <a href="https://www.linkedin.com/in/shawn-antonucci/">Shawn Antonucci</a>.
 The problem we decided to solve was the difficulty around signing up for a group project or hackathon.
 Previously there were issues with students accidentally erasing someone else's name from a group project since everything was done in a google sheet document.

 We created _Lambda group organizer_ so a spreadsheet of projects **(csv)** could be loaded into the system each month for the group signups and the system would take care of pulling out group names, descriptions, project proposals, number of students per role, etc. The system would create a new named project session for students to sign up for by project role.
 Students would have a specific period in which they could sign up and then it would close.
 The administrator could then download the updated csv of all the data with student's names and roles associated with each project.